 This will be done via studying examples, with more focus on complementary than opposing conceptions.
 In addition, the tools will be used to investigate the fascinating field of political discourses in France's election year.

-This event has been supported by the University of Tartu's ASTRA project PER ASPERA (European Union, European Regional Development Fund).
+This event has been supported by the University of Tartu's ASTRA project PER ASPERA (European Union, European Regional Development Fund), Cultural Endowment of Estonia, The Gambling Tax Council, IUT2-44, Base funding to research of national importance, Estonian Semiotics Association.